 To have tuition covered, students must maintain full-time enrollment (12 or more credit hours).

 Yes.
 As they are renewable for up to 4 years in the fall and spring semesters for full-time, new freshmen students in order to support timely graduation.
-To renew eligibility, you must enroll full-time in fall and spring, submit a FAFSA or TASFA by April 15† each year, maintain a 2.5 UTSA GPA and successfully complete a minimum of 24 hours.
+To renew eligibility, you must enroll full-time in fall and spring, submit a FAFSA by the priority deadline each year, maintain a 2.5 UT San Antonio GPA and successfully complete a minimum of 24 hours.

 The Bold Promise covers tuition for fall and spring semesters only.